-Most eye surgeries carry the risk of cataracts.
-Anecdotal reports of cataracts shortly after LASIK, even in relatively young patients, suggests a cause and effect relationship.
-Also, steriod drops routinely prescribed after LASIK may hasten the onset of cataracts.
+Most eye surgeries, including LASIK, carry risk of cataracts.
+Anecdotal reports of cataracts shortly after LASIK, even in relatively young patients, suggest a cause and effect relationship.
+Moreover, steriod drops routinely prescribed after LASIK may hasten the onset of cataracts.

 Patients with signs of cataracts before LASIK should not have LASIK because vision may be corrected with the intraocular lens used for cataract surgery.
 Ironically, after LASIK the altered corneal surface causes inaccurate measurement of the intraocular lens power for cataract surgery.
 This means that patients who have LASIK surgery and later develop cataracts may be right back in glasses after cataract surgery -- or worse, subjected to the inherent risks of multiple surgeries.

 What should you do if you have had LASIK?
-Print this form and have it completed by your LASIK surgeon.
+Print this form (K-card) and have it completed by your LASIK surgeon.
 Do not delay, as medical records may be destroyed after five years in some states.
-The information recorded on the form may be needed by your eye doctor in the future -- particularly if you ever develop cataracts and require surgery.
+Read more about the importance of the K-card below.

 If you developed early cataracts after LASIK, you should file a MedWatch report with the FDA.
 You may also call FDA at 1-800-FDA-1088 to report by telephone, or download a copy of the paper form and either fax it to 1-800-FDA-0178 or mail it using the postage-paid addressed form.
 Read a sample of LASIK MedWatch reports currently on file with the FDA.